Tallulah Bankhead: Legacy

 Bankhead is regarded as one of the great stage actresses of the 20th century, acclaimed for her natural eloquence and dynamism.
 She excelled in both serious and comedic roles, and for over two decades, she was among the most celebrated actresses in Broadway or London's West End, praised in the superlative "perhaps the greatest actress this country has ever produced".
 For the most part, Bankhead was lauded even in her failed vehicles, and she was considered by critics to be a rare and unique talent.
 At the height of her career, she was a "living legend", Broadway's most original leading lady.
 Her eccentric personality was an asset to her career rather than a hindrance, but as years of hard living took their toll, her highly publicized and often scandalous private life began to undermine her reputation.
-Obituaries on her passing reflected on how far she had fallen from her former grandeur, à la John Barrymore.
+Obituaries on her death reflected on how far she had fallen from her former grandeur, à la John Barrymore.
 The critic Brooks Atkinson was more candid: "Since Miss Bankhead lived as she wanted to, there is no point in deploring the loss of a talented actress".
 However, the legend which had ruined her career made her an enormously popular icon in both the theatrical and especially the gay community.
 Decades of sustained interest in Bankhead eventually realized itself in a renewed appreciation for her body of work.